albrat/alexa-avs-sample-app/README.md

 ### 3.3 Copy and expand the .zip file on your Raspberry Pi

-1. Unless you downloaded the zip file on your Raspberry Pi directly, copy and then expand the zip file on your Raspberry Pi.
+1. Unless you downloaded the zip file on your Raspberry Pi directly, copy and then expand the zip file on your Raspberry Pi to `/home/pi/Desktop/`.
-2. Make note of its location on your Raspberry Pi.
-Further instructions will refer to this location as \<REFERENCE_IMPLEMENTATION>

 ![](assets/sample-code-file-list.png)